URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: From URIEL to URIEL+

 \subsection{Automatic Imputation Algorithms}

-Despite expanding \uriel{} and increasing its feature coverage, $87\%$ of the aggregated data remains missing.
-To address this, \uriel{+} includes methods for imputing missing feature data, crucial for enabling comprehensive distance calculations between languages, even with incomplete data.
+Despite expanding \uriel{} and increasing its feature coverage, after combining the five databases into a single source, $87\%$ of values remain missing.
+To address this, \uriel{+} includes methods for imputing missing feature data, enabling comprehensive distance calculations between languages even with incomplete data.

-We provide several imputation algorithms in \methodname{}, including $k$-NN imputation \cite{bhattarai2019knnimputer}, which was also an option in \uriel{}.
-Additionally, we used MIDASpy \cite{lall2023efficient}, a multiple imputation method implemented with deionizing autoencoders, and SoftImpute \cite{fancyimpute}, which fits a low-rank matrix approximation via nuclear-norm regularization.
+We provide several imputation algorithms in \uriel{+}, including $k$-NN imputation, which was also an option in \uriel{}.
+Additionally, we include MIDASpy \cite{lall2023efficient}, a multiple imputation method implemented with deionizing autoencoders, and SoftImpute \cite{mazumder2010spectral}, which fits a low-rank matrix approximation via nuclear-norm regularization.